cdfoundation/cdf-landscape/README.md

   * [Vulnerability reporting](#vulnerability-reporting)
   * [Adjusting the Landscape View](#adjusting-the-landscape-view)

-This landscape is intended as a map to explore open source artificial intelligence (AI), machine learning (ML), and deep learning (DL) projects, and also shows the member companies of the LF Deep Learning Foundation.
+This landscape is intended as a map to explore various tools and services that support a continuous delivery-oriented software environment from individual process steps to full pipeline orchestration, and also shows the member companies of the LF Continuous Delivery Foundation.
 It is modelled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same open source code.

 ## Current Version